“We must ask uncomfortable questions.”

 —Madhukar Pai, director, McGill Global Health Programs

-These are just some of the thoughts shared a few weeks ago at Duke's student-organized “Decolonizing Global Health 2020” conference.
+These are just some of the thoughts shared at Duke's student-organized “Decolonizing Global Health 2020” conference.
 The Jan.
 31 event at Love Auditorium was packed with students, faculty, staff and visitors.

 “It was a blazing success,” professor Kearsley Stewart said afterward, noting that the meeting drew an audience of more than 250 people and that another 500 people from around the world live-streamed the conference.
 The number of remote attendees was probably even larger due to some watch parties, added Stewart, who has appointments in the Duke Global Health Institute and the Department of Cultural Anthropology.